-C.U.P.S (https://wikipedia.org/wiki/Common_Unix_Printing_System), is an acronym for Common Unix apt update && apt install --install-recommends task-print-server

-Printing System, and as its name suggests, is a printer management system created by Apple Inc. for OSX and other Unix-like systems.
+C.U.P.S (https://wikipedia.org/wiki/Common_Unix_Printing_System), is an acronym for Common Unix Printing System, and as its name suggests, is a printer management system created by Apple Inc. for OSX and other Unix-like systems.
 It is used by default on Debian to manage printers.
 To achieve this, CUPS uses the Internet Printing Protocol (ipp) to drive both the local and the network printers.

 What is enough for you to remember is that CUPS is the tool managing the printers.